fischcheng/fischcheng.github.io/content/post/git-latexdiff.md

 <!--more-->

-I'm a big fan of \Latex.
+I'm a big fan of $\Latex$.
 It's powerful and elegant.
 With a given template, one should only focus on the content.
-However, when it comes to tracking changes, \Latex is a lightyear behind Word.
-Fortunately, I recently bumped into a program `latexdiff`, which visually tracks changes between \Latex generated pdfs, much like how Word does.
+However, when it comes to tracking changes, $\Latex$ is a lightyear behind Word.
+Fortunately, I recently bumped into a program `latexdiff`, which visually tracks changes between $\Latex$ generated pdfs, much like how Word does.
 Before, I often manually color the lines I changed when sending to my advisor.

 `git-latexdiff` is a wrapper around `git` and `latexdiff`.
 Instead of manually generating dummy tex files of different names (and also the auxiliary files), `git-latexdiff` can graphically show the differences between various versions of a LaTeX-generated pdf.
 Below is an example of how I incorporate these tools to my workflow.